Seongjong of Goryeo: The First Goryeo-Khitan War

 In late August 993, Goryeo intelligence sources along the frontier learned of an impending Khitan invasion.
 Seongjong quickly mobilized the military and divided his forces into three army groups to take up defensive positions in the northwest.
 Advanced units of the Goryeo army marched northwestward from their headquarters near modern Anju on the south bank of the Cheongcheon River.
 The seriousness of the situation compelled Seongjong to travel from the capital to Pyongyang to personally direct operations.

 That October, a massive Khitan army said to number nearly 800,000 men (in fact 60,000 men) under the command of General Xiao Sunning swarmed out of Liao from the Naewon-song Fortress and surged across the Yalu River into Goryeo.
 Waves of Khitan warriors swept across the river and fanned out over the countryside.

 In bloody back-and-forth warfare, the fierce resistance of Goryeo soldiers at first slowed, then considerably hampered the Khitan advance at the city of Pongsan-gun.
 But Goryeo's army never surrendered.
 It stood firm against frontal attacks, broke to retreat and lay ambushes, and launched flanking attacks against the Khitan.
 Goryeo warriors finally halted Xiao Sunning's army at the Cheongcheon River.
 In the face of such quick and determined resistance, the Khitan decided that further attempts to conquer the entire peninsula would be far too costly, and sought instead to negotiate a settlement with Goryeo.

 Without a hint of contrition or humility, the Khitan General Xiao Sunning demanded the surrender of the former territory of Balhae to Emperor Shengzong.
 He asked that Goryeo sever its relations with Song dynasty and, in the boldest demand of all, that Seongjong accept vassal status under the Liao emperor and pay a set annual tribute to the Liao state.
 Instead of and rejecting General Xiao's demands outright, the royal court at Kaesong began a heated debate about the Khitan ultimatum.
 Government officials believed that acceding to General Xiao would prevent further Khitan incursions and urged the court to appease the Liao emperor.
-Many of the senior military commanders who had recently faced the Khitan army on the battlefield opposed accepting General Xiao’s terms, including Official Seo Hui, commander of an army group north of Anju.
+Many of the senior military commanders who had recently faced the Khitan army on the battlefield opposed accepting General Xiao's terms, including Official Sŏ Hŭi, commander of an army group north of Anju.
 While the bureaucrats argued in Kaesong, General Xiao launched a sudden attack across the Cheongcheon River, directly on the Goryeo army headquarters in Anju.
 The Khitan assault was quickly repulsed, but it agitated the royal court to a state of near panic.